W-Muniz/Digital-Alarm-Clock/README.md

-# Digital-Alarm-Clock
+# Digital Alarm Clock implemented on an FPGA platform

-Welcome to the FPGA Digital Alarm Clock project repository! 🕰️
+## A modern alarm clock designed using Field-Programmable Gate Array technology for precise timekeeping and customizable features

 ## Features